How to host the perfect BBQ

 Choose the right spot

-Where you hold your BBQ is just as important as when you hold it.
-Your BBQ needs to be a safe distance from your house and your guests to help avoid potential accidents.
-Of course, take extra care if there are going to be kids around.
+Keep your BBQ within a safe distance from your house, bushes and of course your guests to help avoid potential accidents.
+Take extra care if there’s going to be kids around.

 Make sure you position your BBQ on solid ground to minimise the chances of it tipping and causing accidents.